On this page

 Enable refresh token rotation

-To update existing OpenID Connect applications to use refresh token rotation:
+To update existing OpenID Connect apps to use refresh token rotation:

 1. Sign in to your Okta organization with your administrator account.